Chapter 7 Bankruptcy

 retirement accounts (IRA).
 They often include a homestead, vehicle and

-which assets are protected under the bankruptcy laws in your state.
+bankruptcy attorney about which assets are protected under the bankruptcy laws in

 Some debts are not eligible for discharge in bankruptcy.
 Child support